benbuck/finestray/README.md

 - **OK**:
   Closes the Settings window and saves settings.

 Settings are automatically stored in a file called "Finestray.json".
-Finestray first tries to save them in the same location as the Finestray application, and if that's not possible it saves them to `%LOCALAPPDATA%\\Finestray\\Finestray.json`.
+Finestray first tries to save them to `%LOCALAPPDATA%\\Finestray\\Finestray.json`, and if that's not possible it saves them in the same location as the Finestray application.

 ### Modifiers and Hotkeys